HTTPClientResponseDelegate

 Return Value

-that you complete when you have finished processing the body part.
-You can create an already succeeded future by callingtask.eventLoop.makeSucceededFuture(())
+EventLoopFuture<Void>that you complete when you have finished processing the body part.
+You can create an already succeeded future by callingtask.eventLoop.makeSucceededFuture(()).This function will not be called until the future returned by

 Default Implementation